microsoft/CsWinRT/docs/private-projection.md

 ## Overview

 Support for private projections is an option on the C#/WinRT tool that allows for projections to be generated with accessibility scoped to the module generating the projection.
-This means you can keep uses of your component's projection(s) internal to your project, rather than having a dependency on projections like the one for the Windows SDK (`Microsoft.Windows.SDK.NET.dll`).

 ## How-To

 The process is nearly identical to how you generate a projection today.
 The difference is a new set of build properties that look similar to the properties used to generate projections globally.
 First you must set a property `CsWinRTPrivateProjection` to `true`.
 Then specify your includes/excludes using `CsWinRTIncludesPrivate` and `CsWinRTExcludesPrivate`.

 ## Notes